 Sexual harassment can take a variety of forms, but the end result is generally that a person’s work or school environment is intimidating, hostile or offensive because of this sexually-based harassment.
 At Blackburn Center, we are here to help victims of sexual harassment.
-Our free, confidential hotline is available 24/7: 724-836-1122 or 1-888-832-2272.
+Our hotline is available 24/7: 1-888-832-2272.
+All calls are free of charge and can be anonymous.
 You can call our hotline anytime for emotional support, to do safety planning, or to talk about other options.

 Facts About Sexual Harassment